ABDULSABOOR1995/Vessel-s-Anomaly-Behaviour-Detection/README.md

 <a id='l3'></a>
 ## 4. Build SVR Model to identify vessel's anomaly behaviour detection:
-After doing all of the above data analysis, we'll make ML model to identify vessel's anomaly behaviour detection.
-We select SVR model to find anomaly behaviour of a vessel.
+After doing all of the above data analysis, we'll make the ML model to identify the vessel's anomaly behavior detection.
+We select the SVR model to find the anomaly behavior of a vessel.

-First we seperate year, month, day, hr & minute from BaseDateTime and join them in track1(dataframe) as feature.
+First, we separate year, month, day, hr & minute from BaseDateTime and join them in track1(data frame) as a feature.<br><br><br>
-<br><br><br>

 ![Screenshot_33](https://user-images.githubusercontent.com/46135898/68021223-a7c3e900-fcc2-11e9-8f28-4f16eca47d8b.png)